moorejacob2017/OmenEye/README.md

   --output OUTPUT       Required output DB name (do not use an existing DB) --seed-file SEED_FILE
-                        A list of urls to seed the crawl from --mitm [MITM]         MITM port for catching an authenticated request for authed crawls (Default 8080 if used) --depth DEPTH         Optional depth, defaults to 2 when not explicitly set --delay DELAY         Optional delay in seconds, requires an integer value --jitter JITTER       Add jitter to requests
+                        A list of urls to seed the crawl from --mitm [PORT]         MITM port for catching an authenticated request for authed crawls (Default 8080 if used) --depth DEPTH         Optional depth, defaults to 2 when not explicitly set --delay DELAY         Optional delay in seconds, requires an integer value --jitter JITTER       Add jitter to requests